lokgar/commstools/README.md

-# commstools
+# CommsTools

-**High-Performance Digital Communications Research Framework**

-`commstools` is a modern, modular Python framework designed to bridge the gap between theoretical simulation and hardware-in-the-loop experimentation for digital signal processing (DSP) and telecommunications.
+CommsTools is a modern, modular Python library for high-performance digital communications research.

 Built with a **dual-backend architecture**, it allows researchers to seamlessly switch between **NumPy** for ease of debugging and compatibility, and **JAX** for GPU acceleration and Just-In-Time (JIT) compilation—without changing their high-level code.

 ## 🚀 Key Features

-*   **Dual-Backend Architecture**: Write your DSP logic once and run it on:
+*   **Dual-Backend Architecture**:
     *   **NumPy**: Standard CPU execution, perfect for debugging and small-scale simulations.
     *   **JAX**: High-performance GPU/TPU acceleration with automatic differentiation and JIT compilation.
 *   **Unified Signal Abstraction**: The core `Signal` class encapsulates complex IQ samples with critical physical metadata (sample rate, center frequency, modulation format), abstracting away the underlying array implementation.